alecthomas/participle/README.md

 ## Overview

-A grammar is an annotated Go structure used to both define the parser grammar, and be the AST output by the parser. eg.
+A grammar is an annotated Go structure used to both define the parser grammar, and be the AST output by the parser:

 ```go